material-motion/material-motion/concepts/runtimes.md

 The Runtime now has a collection of Actors.

 The Runtime is now responsible for forwarding events to Actors.
+(Link to Actor events).

 A Runtime is constantly measuring the amount of energy in the system.
 If all Actors are dormant then the Runtime should enter an idle state.

-## Runtime states

-- Initializing
-- Idle
-- Active
+(Link to Runtime states).

 ## Intention registration